 Panko: If you can't find whole wheat panko, you can substitute regular panko or even traditional, whole wheat bread crumbs (although panko has a much crispier, airier texture that we really like here, and we definitely recommend a whole wheat bread crumb if you can find it).
 In addition, if you happen to have some leftover cooked quinoa on hand, you can easily substitute that for the panko, as well.

-Make-Ahead: You can assemble the meatloaves and spread them with glaze the night before or earlier in the day.
+Make-ahead tips: You can assemble the meatloaves and spread them with glaze the night before or earlier in the day.
 Just cover with plastic wrap (to be removed before baking) and refrigerate.
-You can also prepare the pasta sauce ahead of time, then cover and refrigerate, and also prep your veggies, refrigerating them separately.
+Additionally, you can prepare the pasta sauce ahead of time, then cover and refrigerate, and also prep your veggies, refrigerating them separately.